Pere Navarro Olivella: Director-General for Traffic (First term, 2004–2012)

 After the arrival to power of José Luis Rodríguez Zapatero he was appointed Director-General for Traffic and he served during the two Zapatero's terms with three different Interior Ministers.
 He briefly served under Mariano Rajoy but he was replaced in February 2012 by María Seguí Gómez.
 He was one of the last senior officials appointed by Zapatero to be replaced.

 His term as head of the Directorate-General for Traffic is generally accepted as positive, including among his milestones the implementation of the driving license's points system and the reduction of traffic accidents by 65% (when Navarro assumed office the number of deaths by traffic accidents was 5,399, when he left was 1,903).
 In 2009 he was awarded the "Best Engineer of the Year" by the Official College of Industrial Engineers of Madrid (COIIM).

 After leaving the office

 After leaving the office of Director-General, he was assigned to the Spanish Embassy in Morocco, where he served as Advisor for Labour and Social Security affairs.
 He left this position in 2016, and he retired from public service, taking care of his two grandchildren and practising sailing.

 Director-General for Traffic (Second term, 2018–)

 In 2018, the new Minister of Home Affairs, Fernando Grande-Marlaska, appointed him as Director-General for Traffic.

+In February 2025, he was awarded with the Silver Cross of the Order of Merit for Security.